EXP-code/EXP/Paper/paper/paper.md

-`EXP` decomposes a galaxy into multiple bases for a variety of scales and geometries and is thus able to represent arbitrarily complex simulation with many components (e.g., disk, bulge, dark matter halo, satellites).  `EXP` is able to efficiently summarize the degree and nature of asymmetries through coefficient amplitudes tracked through time and provide details at multiple scales.
+`EXP` decomposes a galaxy into multiple bases for a variety of scales and geometries and is thus able to represent arbitrarily complex simulations with many components (e.g., disk, bulge, dark matter halo, satellites).  `EXP` is able to efficiently summarize the degree and nature of asymmetries through coefficient amplitudes tracked through time and provide details at multiple scales.
 The amplitudes themselves enable ex-post-facto dynamical discovery.
 `EXP` is a collection of object-oriented C++ libraries with an associated modular N-body code and a suite of stand-alone analysis applications.